linii/imgsim/README.md

     - solution to exporting signature data: write to file in a specific format
 - now both phash and fimq are ready for data collection

+###### Monday (worked 9 hours)
+- get Boost working and compile the thing
+- debug the program
+- wrote a program to process output
+- analyzed and wrote evaluations for fmiq and opencv
+- collected data for fmiq and opencv

 ###### TODO:
 - pHash:
     - fix sorting function
     - evaluations
-- openCV:
-    - get Boost working and compile the thing
-    - debug the program
-    - evaluations
-- fimq:
-    - evaluations
-- overarching question: want to store signatures of some sort
-    - for C: stored in file. really bad but whatever